Connecting to Token

 Token leverages the gRPCOpen source remote procedure call (RPC) framework that can run anywhere.
 It enables client and server applications to communicate transparently, and makes it easier to build connected systems. gRPC uses protocol buffers, Google's mature open source mechanism for serializing structured data — think XML, but smaller, faster, and simpler. protocol to exchange protocol buffers between server applications (our clients' applications) and client applications (Token CloudFunctionality, data and resources running on physical and virtual servers maintained and controlled by Token, and accessed via an Internet connection.). gRPC permits a client application to directly call a method on a remote server application as if it were a local object, making it simple to create distributed services (which is effectively what the Token Cloud is — a massive, distributed application linking banks to TPPs and users).

 In order to operate in the manner required, gRPC makes use of HTTP/2Extends HTTP and centers around three qualities rarely associated with a single network protocol without necessitating additional networking technologies – simplicity, high performance and robustness.
 These goals are achieved by introducing capabilities that reduce latency in processing browser requests with techniques such as multiplexing, compression, request prioritization and server push. for its binary framing and compression capabilities, as well as HTTP/2's native support for connection multiplexing.
-This can create some minor complications in environments not accustomed to serving HTTP/2, but nothing that cannot be easily overcome.
+Whilst a service may support HTTP/2, it may not support the trailing headers implemented by the gRPC protocol.
+This is a common issue that can create complications in environments not accustomed to serving HTTP/2 or gRPC.
+It's also an issue that can be easily overcome.

-Load balancers at the cloud or network edge are typically the first device to receive a connection from a source that seeks to connect with a destination within an organisation's environment.
+Load balancers at the cloud or network edge are typically the first devices to receive a connection from a source ultimately seeking to connect with a destination within an organisation's environment.
 With respect to the Token Cloud, this entails connecting to the SDK operated by our client.
 However, not all load balancers are created equal.
-Some have full support for HTTP/2, some have only partial support, and others simply refuse to accept HTTP/2 altogether.
+Some have full support for HTTP/2, some have only partial support, and others refuse to accept HTTP/2 altogether.
 Understanding the difference and why it exists is key to a successful implementation.

 Google Cloud load balancers fully support HTTP/2 and merely require creating a load balancer, pointing a public IP address at its outside interface, then configuring a listener pool to receive traffic.
 Seeing that Google drove the initial development of gRPC, it's no surprise that its load balancers include native L7Application layer nearest to the end user.
 The user and the application are directly interacting, communicating with both. support for gRPC and HTTP/2.